LemonySnippet/Move/README.md

 # DESIGN CHOICES
 python: comfortable enough for efficient backend systems + lots of libraries already available with prod-grade code

-fastAPI: standard choice, native swagger, native async management (even though for this mock was not fundamental, in production it should become necessary)
+fastAPI: standard choice for efficient APIs, native swagger, native async support (even though for this mock was not strictly needed, in production it smay become a good feature.

-SQLite: quick prototyping, assignment specified that the build had not to be production-ready
+SQLite: quick prototyping, assignment specified that the build had not to be production-ready so other possible choices (such as PostGRESQL would have been overkill)

 JWT: Stateless approach, quick to sketch and ideal for services that will become micro-services